-Align and install the Cache Vault Power Module into the Cache Vault Power Module clip.
+3. Align and install the Cache Vault Power Module into the Cache Vault Power Module clip.

-- Connect the Cache Vault Power Module to the S-CAP connector on the PIKE II card or HBA/RAID card. - Follow step 6 of Installing an expansion card to riser bracket 4 to install riser card bracket 4 into the chassis.
+- 4. Connect the Cache Vault Power Module to the S-CAP connector on the HBA RAID card. - 5.
+Install the butterfly riser card bracket back into the PCIe slot on the motherboard.
+Make sure that the gold fingers on the butterfly riser card bracket is firmly seated in place.